iwanbk/bcache/README.md

 [![codecov](https://codecov.io/gh/iwanbk/bcache/branch/master/graph/badge.svg)](https://codecov.io/gh/iwanbk/bcache)
 [![Go Report Card](https://goreportcard.com/badge/github.com/iwanbk/bcache)](https://goreportcard.com/report/github.com/iwanbk/bcache)

-A Go Library to create distributed in-memory cache.
+A Go Library to create distributed in-memory cache inside your app.

-It uses [Gossip Protocol](https://en.wikipedia.org/wiki/Gossip_protocol) for data synchronization between peers.

 ## Features

 - LRU cache with configurable maximum keys
 - Eventual Consistency synchronization between peers
-- Data are replicated to all peers
+- Data are replicated to all nodes
 - cache filling mechanism.
 When the cache of the given key is not exist, bcache coordinates cache fills such that only one call populates the cache to avoid thundering herd or [cache stampede](https://en.wikipedia.org/wiki/Cache_stampede)

 ## Why using it